GilbertsHub/Images/README.md

 # Images

-VulcunSalute_alternate.pdf - easy to print PDF format.
+* VulcunSalute_alternate.pdf - easy to print PDF format.

-   PLEASE: download and print from the download.
-   If you print directly from the GitHub web page GitHub footers will be printed, which will spoil page alignment.
+** PLEASE: download and print from a diwbkiaded PDF file If you print directly from the GitHub web page GitHub footers will be printed, which will spoil page alignment.

-VulcunSalute_alternate.svg - vector graphic version - use Inkscape to view and change.
+* VulcunSalute_alternate.svg - vector graphic version - use Inkscape to view and change.

-* Designed to fold into a "table tent" to show the image on both sides of the tent.
+** Designed to fold into a "table tent" to show the image on both sides of the tent.

-* If you want to change the image this is the file to usr, and what to send me.
+** If you want to change the image this is the file to usr, and what to send me.

-* Beware the "upside down" items are clones of the master regular images.
+** Beware the "upside down" items are clones of the master regular images.
 ( Any edits to masters are reflected in the corresponding clones.
    Use Edit >> Clone >> Unlink to break clone links.

-VulcanSalute_alternate.png - image format for weakminded software that can't handle .svg.
+* VulcanSalute_alternate.png - image format for weakminded software that can't handle .svg.

-VulcanSalute_alternate-single.png - single 1/2 page image
+* VulcanSalute_alternate-single.png - single 1/2 page image